DistributedCollective/sovryn-builder-portal/smart-contracts/bitocracy/staking.md

 ---
 description: >-
   Staking contract allows SOV owners to put their assets in a locked position, commiTted until a given date.
+---

+# STAKING CONTRACT

+Staking contract allows SOV owners to put their assets in a locked position, commiTted until a given date.
 In exchange the user receives rights in the voting system (the `GovernorAlpha` contract) and in the fee sharing contract rewarding them with a cut of the fees collected by the Sovryn protocol.
 This whole system - staking, governance and fee sharing - is known as "Bitocracy".
----

-# STAKING CONTRACT

 <figure><img src="../../.gitbook/assets/staking.png" alt=""><figcaption><p>Smart Contract Structure for Staking Contract</p></figcaption></figure>